 4. South Korea – Yeongjong Grand Bridge, $1.9 Billion

 Asia’s most costly bridge, the Yeongjong Grand Bridge links Yeongjong to South Korea’s mainland.
-The bridge is 4.42kms long, while the public were first allowed access to it in 2000.
+The bridge is 4.42kms long, while the public was first allowed access to it in 2000.

 3. USA – Verrazano-Narrows Bridge, $2.4 Billion